Home Free (group): Collaborations

 Home Free has collaborated with many notable artists.
-In 2015, they were featured on Kenny Rogers' final album Once Again It's Christmas, performing "Children, Go Where I Send Thee" with Rogers.
+In 2015, based on a recommendation from his children's elementary school music teacher, they were featured on Kenny Rogers's final album Once Again It's Christmas, performing "Children, Go Where I Send Thee" with Rogers.
 Also in 2015, the Oak Ridge Boys collaborated with Home Free in a fully a capella version of their song "Elvira".

 Don McLean invited them to collaborate on a 50th anniversary recording of his 1971 hit "American Pie".
 The music video for this performance went on to win three Telly awards in 2021.

 Home Free has collaborated on several occasions with fellow a capella artist Peter Hollens on "19 You + Me" in 2014 and the hymn "Amazing Grace" in 2016.
 In 2020, during the COVID-19 pandemic restrictions, Hollens and Home Free collaborated on a cover of the U2 song "I Still Haven't Found What I'm Looking For", incorporating a choir made up of over 200 members of their respective Patreon patrons; each performer or family group recorded their audio and video remotely.